A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 Click here to check the current London pass price

-London Pass child prices
+London Pass and London Pass Plus child prices

-Children aged up to four years don’t require a pass at all, for starters.
+Children aged up to and including four years don’t require a pass at all, for starters.
 For their older siblings, child discounts apply to ages five to 15.
 So even when you have teens to entertain the pass can come in handy (though we cannot help with those hormonal mood swings, sorry!)

-How to buy your London Pass
+How to buy your London Pass or London Pass Plus

 Once there, you can skip the blurb as we’ve told you all you need to know about the pass 😉 You can then choose the duration of the pass that you’d like.
 Don’t forget to exclude any days that you’ll leave London, such as for full day trips.